TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 Building a mail delivery system from scratch is no simple feat.
 There are tons of specifications to follow, edge cases to implement and different external SMTP servers that your system will need to handle.
 In this experiment I only implemented the basic cases, and interacted mainly with Gmail's server which is outstanding, giving great feedback even in failure cases.
 Most SMTP servers out there wont do that.

-Security has improved a lot over the years, but still has a long way to go to reach acceptable standards.
+Mail transmission security has improved a lot over the years, but still has a long way to go to reach acceptable standards.

 It was really fun running this experiment, but I must emphasize it's not intended to production use.
 I guess I will just stick to a managed mail sending API for now 😉